Baeni-Jinyoung/LoanApplication/README.md

 1. Clone this repository

-2. Navigate to the project folder:

-cd NODE-EXPRESS-TS

-3. Install the required npm packages:
+2. Install the required npm packages:

 npm install